 - In-person 1:1 meetings

-- Perks that are marketed, directed, or targeted, to children, or that may be attractive to, or inappropriate for, children (including encouraging children to ask their parents to sponsor your channel).
+- Perks that are marketed, directed, or targeted, to children, or that may be attractive to, or inappropriate for, children

 Policy and guideline violationsPaused mode

-What happens when you’re in paused mode
+What happens when your channel is in paused mode